Thorndon South Colour Coded

 Event registration will be next to the car park.

-Toilets and cafe adjacent to the west end of the car park.
+Toilets adjacent to the west end of the car park; unfortunately the cafe is currently closed.

 Start and Finish within 200-300m of the car park.